 A New Era for U.S. Army Fitness

-The U.S. Army has begun to field-test a new Army Combat Fitness Test.
-That's the core of its fitness program, and it replaces a regimen that has been used since 1980 when running shoes were just being introduced and soldiers did their workouts in boots.
+Beginning in 2018, the U.S. Army began to field-test a new Army Combat Fitness Test.
+The components will become the core of the service's fitness program.
+If approved, it will replace a regimen that has been used since 1980 when running shoes were just being introduced and soldiers did their workouts in boots.

 A New Approach